Sports Coach Logo Sports Coach Training Principles Fitness Components

 Work with a Professional

-If you have had to take a significant amount of time off from the gym, it can be helpful to work with a personal trainer or physical therapist to make sure you do not overdo it when you get back to the gym.
+If you have had to take a significant amount of time off from the gym, it can be helpful to work with a personal trainer or physical therapist to ensure that you do not overdo it when you return.

-It is not easy returning to the gym after an injury.
-However, if you keep these tips in mind, you will be back to your old way of training before you know it.
+It is not easy to return to the gym after an injury.
+However, if you keep these tips in mind, you will be back to your old training routine before you know it.

 Page Reference